Tabula: Efficiently Computing Nonlinear Activation Functions for Secure Neural Network Inference: Results

-Figure \ref{fig:bits_vs_storage} presents the storage usage of both \textsc{Tabula} and garbled circuits for a single ReLU operation, and shows that \textsc{Tabula} achieves comparable storage/memory use to garbled circuits at precisions 8-10, and lower storage/memory use with precisions below 8.
-Specifically, with 8 bits of precision for activation \textsc{Tabula} achieves an $8.25 \times$, $4.1\times$ and $2\times$ savings vs 32-bit, 16-bit and 8-bit garbled circuits; with ultra low precision \textsc{Tabula} achieves even more gains (4 bits yields around $136 \times$ storage/memory reduction vs 32-bit garbled circuits and $17 \times$ reduction vs 8-bit garbled circuits).
-These results imply that standard techniques to quantize activations down below 8 bits (or even below 4 bits via advanced techniques) \cite{quant1,quant2,quant3} can be applied with \textsc{Tabula} to achieve significant storage/memory savings.
+Figure \ref{fig:bits_vs_storage} presents the storage usage of both \textsc{Tabula} and garbled circuits for a single ReLU operation, and shows that \textsc{Tabula} achieves comparable storage use to garbled circuits at precisions 8-10, and lower storage use with precisions below 8.
+Specifically, with 8 bits of precision for activation \textsc{Tabula} achieves an $8.25 \times$, $4.1\times$ and $2\times$ savings vs 32-bit, 16-bit and 8-bit garbled circuits; with ultra low precision \textsc{Tabula} achieves even more gains (4 bits yields around $136 \times$ storage reduction vs 32-bit garbled circuits and $17 \times$ reduction vs 8-bit garbled circuits).
+These results imply that standard techniques to quantize activations down below 8 bits and advanced techniques to quantize below 4 bits \citep{quant1,quant2,quant3} can be applied with \textsc{Tabula} to achieve significant storage savings.
 Notably, \textsc{Tabula} achieves storage savings at ultra low precision activations as a 1-bit reduction in activation precision yields a $2\times$ storage reduction, unlike for garbled circuits where storage is reduced linearly.

-\textbf{Storage/Memory Savings and Accuracy Tradeoff}\\ We present \textsc{Tabula}'s total storage/memory usage versus accuracy tradeoff in Figure \ref{fig:storage_vs_acc}.
-In this experiment, we directly quantize the network's activations during execution time uniformly across layers (with no retraining or other preprocessing) and log the accuracy achieved and memory/storage use for a single inference.
-As shown in Figure \ref{fig:storage_vs_acc}, across various tasks and network architectures, activations may be quantized to 9 bits or below while maintaining within 1-3\% accuracy points.
+\textbf{Storage Savings and Accuracy Tradeoff}\\ We present \textsc{Tabula}'s total storage usage versus accuracy tradeoff in Figure \ref{fig:storage_vs_acc}.
+In this experiment, we directly quantize the network's activations during execution time uniformly across layers, recording the achieved accuracy and memory/storage requirements for a single inference.
+As shown in Figure \ref{fig:storage_vs_acc}, across various tasks and network architectures, activations may be quantized to 9 bits or below while maintaining within 1-3\% accuracy.
 This allows \textsc{Tabula} to achieve comparable or even less storage use than garbled circuits at a fixed accuracy threshold.
-We emphasize that future work may apply more advanced quantization techniques \cite{quant1, quant2} to reduce activation precision below 8-bits and achieve even better storage/memory savings.
-Our results here show that even with very basic quantization techniques, \textsc{Tabula} achieves comparable storage/memory usage versus garbled circuits, and indicate that \textsc{Tabula} is more storage efficient as fewer bits of precision for the activations are used.
+We emphasize that future work may apply more advanced quantization techniques \citep{quant1, quant2} to reduce activation precision below 8-bits and achieve even better storage savings.
+Our results here show that even with very basic quantization techniques, \textsc{Tabula} achieves comparable storage usage versus garbled circuits, and indicate that \textsc{Tabula} is more storage efficient as fewer bits of precision for the activations are used.